What is a back-office?

-• Back office covers all processes that help to keep the first two sections in perfect working order
+• Back Office – Encompasses all support processes that help the first two areas function efficiently.

 What is back-office